 Kelly is a good friend of mine from library school.
 We had only limited interaction in actual school, but after she graduated, we started talking online a lot about job hunting, YA books we loved, and my inability to complete some of my TA responsibilities without significant help from her (I was the TA that replaced her when she finished up at UT).

-All of which is to say, I desperately wanted to like this book.
+All of which is to say, I desperately wanted to like The Magician’s Assistant.
 And that last sentence probably will let you know that I didn’t.

 Ahem.
 The actual book?